CAREER & GRADUATE OPTIONS FOR SOCIOLOGY MAJORS

 - State: Highway Patrol; Department of Health; Department of Education; Veterans Affairs…

 - Federal Government: Bureau of Indian Affairs; Bureau of Prisons; Civil Service Commission; General Services Administration; Veterans Hospitals, Outpatient Clinics and Regional Offices; Peace Corps; Housing and Urban Development; Foreign Service; Vista…

 Related Job Titles

 The following list is not all inclusive; many other job titles and alternatives exist.
-This list is provided to help you look at possible job areas and to aid you in thinking about additional employment or graduate school possibilities.
+This list is provided to help you look at possible job areas and to aid you in thinking about additional employment, certifications or graduate school possibilities.

 Foster Home Coordinator